Security and Simplification

 Identity and Access Management and Adaptive Technology

-In this cloud era, SAML and SSO have been brought to the fore.
+In this cloud era, SAML and SSO are brought to the fore.
 Cloud services are core to an Adaptive Technology Model.
 Pete Wilson: “The model is about utilising many applications that could be spread across the world, delivered by multiple suppliers, provided via a range of deployments from SaaS, through PaaS, IaaS and co-lo or on-premise infrastructure.

-“One of the goals is to bring everything together, into a single authentication domain if you like, so that your users can simply and easily access all your applications without having to remember copious details.
+“One of the goals is to bring everything together, into a single authentication domain if you like, so your users can easily access all your applications without having to remember copious details.
 It’s all about ease of access, and as we’ve said, this makes things more secure in the back end when we add MFA on top.

-IAM – The Future
+IAM – what does The Future look like?

 Identity and Access Management will evolve and become fundamental to the everyday user-experience.